 - Iron the yoke.
 The yoke of a shirt is the top part of the shoulders that form a triangle.
 Slip one sleeve over the narrowest part of the ironing board and press the yolk flat, repeating with the opposite side.

 - Pop that collar.
-Once you have popped the collar, iron the underside flat from collar tip to collar tip.
+Once you have popped the collar, iron the collar underside flat from tip to tip.
 Repeat with the top that is seen.

 - Time for the front.
 With the shirt opened, lay one the side with buttons on the ironing board.
 Move the iron from the top of the shirt to the bottom along the entire front, taking care to move the iron between the buttons but never over them.
 Repeat with the side that does not have buttons, taking especial care to ensure the row of buttonholes is flat.